Friday, January 17, 2020 / by Shaun Radcliffe

 “Historically, April launched the kickoff of the home shopping season as buyers would come out of their winter hibernation looking for their new home.
 However, the spring shopping season now starts in January for many of the nation's largest markets.”

 With the reality of fewer homes on the market in the winter, and that supply naturally increases as we head to the spring market, waiting for more competition to list in your neighborhood this year might put you behind the curve.
-Per ...
+Perhaps now ...

 Wednesday, January 8, 2020 / by Shaun Radcliffe